Michael Massey Preview, Player Props: Royals vs. White Sox

 Michael Massey At The Plate

-- Massey has picked up an RBI in 27.3% of his games this year, with more than one RBI in 10.0% of his games.
+- Massey has picked up an RBI in 27.9% of his games this year, with two or more RBI in 10.8% of his games.
 He has also driven in three or more runs in two contests.

-- He has scored a run in 29 games this year, with multiple runs four times.
+- He has scored in 30 of 111 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.